google-research/text-to-text-transfer-transformer/README.md

 ### Export

-You may also want to export a [SavedModel](https://www.tensorflow.org/guide/saved_model), which is useful for serving your trained model, (e.g., when deploying with [ML Engine](https://cloud.google.com/ml-engine/docs/deploying-models)).
+You may also want to export a [`SavedModel`](https://www.tensorflow.org/guide/saved_model), which is useful for serving your trained model, (e.g., when deploying with [ML Engine](https://cloud.google.com/ml-engine/docs/deploying-models) or in a [Docker](https://docs.docker.com) image).

 ```sh
 t5_mesh_transformer \